Princess Elisabeth of Hesse and by Rhine (1895–1903)

-Princess Elisabeth of Hesse and by Rhine (Elisabeth Marie Alice Viktoria; 11 March 1895 – 16 November 1903) was a German Hessian and Rhenish child princess, the only daughter of Ernst Ludwig, Grand Duke of Hesse and by Rhine, and his first wife, Princess Victoria Melita of Saxe-Coburg and Gotha.
+Princess Elisabeth of Hesse and by Rhine (Elisabeth Marie Alice Viktoria; 11 March 1895 – 16 November 1903) was a German Hessian and Rhenish child princess, the only daughter of Ernest Louis, Grand Duke of Hesse and by Rhine, and his first wife, Princess Victoria Melita of Saxe-Coburg and Gotha.
 She was named after her paternal great-grandmother, Princess Elisabeth of Prussia.
 Her paternal aunt had the same name, and both the young princess and her aunt were nicknamed Ella.

 Elisabeth’s early death was rumored to be a result of poison meant for her uncle Emperor Nicholas II, but the court physician said she died of virulent typhoid fever, probably caused by her taking a drink of water from a contaminated stream.

 Birth

 Photo of Princess Elisabeth of Hesse and by Rhine as toddler, taken in 1896.

 Elisabeth's parents, nicknamed ‘Ernie’ and ‘Ducky’, were first cousins who married at the instigation of their common grandmother, Queen Victoria.
 The marriage was an unhappy one from the start.
 Princess Victoria Melita was eighteen at the time of Elisabeth’s birth.
-She was fond of Elisabeth, but found it hard to compete with Ernst’s devotion to their daughter.
-Ernst was convinced even before Elisabeth could speak that he alone could understand her.
+She was fond of Elisabeth, but found it hard to compete with Ernest’s devotion to their daughter.
+Ernest was convinced even before Elisabeth could speak that he alone could understand her.
 At the age of six months, she was scheduled to move to a new nursery and her father "consulted her" on her color preferences.
 He claimed that she made "happy little squeals" when he showed her a particular shade of lilac material.
-Ernst then decorated her nursery in shades of lilac.
+Ernest then decorated her nursery in shades of lilac.
 He later had a playhouse built for his daughter that stood in its own garden.
 Adults were forbidden to enter "much to the frustration of royal nurses and tutors, who could be seen pacing up and down impatiently outside as they waited for their high-spirited young charges to stop their games and emerge."

 Childhood

-Princess Elisabeth’s death deeply devastated her father, Grand Duke Ernst of Hesse and by Rhine, who viewed her as "the sunshine of his life."
+Princess Elisabeth’s death deeply devastated her father, Grand Duke Ernest of Hesse and by Rhine, who viewed her as "the sunshine of his life."

 A 1901 portrait by the French Symbolist painter Lucien-Victor Guirand de Scévola of Princess Elisabeth with her mother, Victoria Melita.

 Princess Elisabeth in about 1901, peering from the window of a playhouse her father had built for her.